taiguooo/dev-blog-app/posts/top-programming-language-2023.md

+---
+title: Top Porgramming Language 2023
+slug: top-programming-language-2023
+meta: Maybe you’ve heard of it, maybe you haven’t.
+Zig is a new programming language that seems to be growing in popularity.
+---

 Maybe you’ve heard of it, maybe you haven’t.
 Zig is a new programming language that seems to be growing in popularity.
 Let’s do a quick dive into what it is, why it’s unique, and what sort of things you would use it for.
 (Ed Note: Other than “for great justice“, naturally.)

 ## What Is It?